mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 1. Building a good product is all about experimentation.
 Optimise for iteration speed and flexibility.
 1. Leave interesting technical problems to others where possible, no matter how simple they seem to solve.
-1. Carefully choose core technologies that are hard to change later (e.g. the datastore).
+1. Carefully choose core technologies that are hard to change later.
 1. Community size and active maintenance are vital, especially in unfamiliar territory.
 1. Be deliberate about cutting edge tech.
 Prefer conserative choices.
 1. Be open with your roadmap to learn about your users priorities.